dominikreisach/dominikreisach.github.io/README.md

 This project is licensed under a dual license:

-- The content (images, text, videos, etc.) is licensed under the All Rights Reserved License.
-See [LICENSE-C](LICENSE) for details.
+- The content (images, text, videos, etc.) is licensed under the &copy All Rights Reserved License.
+See [LICENSE](LICENSE).
 - The code (HTML, JavaScript, CSS) is licensed under the MIT License.
-See [LICENSE-MIT](LICENSE-MIT) for details.
+See [LICENSE-MIT](LICENSE-MIT).